-Many accident victims worry about what hiring a lawyer will cost and whether they really need one in the aftermath of an accident.
-An attorney can offer many benefits to your claim as well as providing you with support at every stage of the process.
+Many accident victims worry about what hiring a lawyer will cost and whether they need one in the aftermath of an accident.
+An attorney can offer many benefits to your claim as well as provide you with support at every stage of the process.
 An attorney has your best interests in mind, not the interests of the insurance company or the interests of the liable party.

-- An attorney can fight for you.
+Fight for you.
 At The Fernandez Firm Accident Injury Attorneys, we have a long-standing reputation as experienced Florida personal injury lawyers.
 We have supported many Lakeland accident victims, and we always fight to help our clients seek the compensation they really deserve for their injuries.
 We have helped recover over $100 million in both jury verdicts and negotiated settlements, and we continue to help our clients maximize their compensation as much as possible.
 We always fight for our clients, whether we can negotiate a settlement out of court or we need to go to court to get the best result.

 Free Case Evaluations – Call Now!

-At the Fernandez Firm Accident Injury Attorneys, we don’t get paid unless we Win… and we want to win!
+At the Fernandez Firm Accident Injury Attorneys, we don’t get paid unless we win – and we want to win!

 I was recently injured in an automobile accident.
 Contacting the Fernandez Firm Accident Injury Attorneys was the wisest choice I made.
 They navigated me through the process from beginning to end.
 The outcome was positive and painless.
 I appreciate the hard work of your firm and highly recommend anyone else in a similar situation to contact you.